DemisoDaba/Oasis-Infobyte-Python-Intern/Project-2_BMI_Calculator/README.md

 ## Code Structure

-The project consists of two main Python scripts:
+The project consists of two main tasks:

-1. `bmi_calculator.py`: This script contains the implementation of the BMI calculator at the beginner level, with a command-line interface (CLI).
+1. The implementation of the BMI calculator at the beginner level, with a command-line interface (CLI).

-2. `bmi_gui.py`: This script implements the BMI calculator at the advanced level, featuring a graphical user interface (GUI) using Tkinter.
+2. The implements the BMI calculator at the advanced level, featuring a graphical user interface (GUI) using Tkinter.
 It also includes data storage capabilities using SQLite and visualization of BMI trends with Matplotlib.

 Additionally, the project includes a `requirements.txt` file listing the required dependencies for running the code.